idrissyed7/DDSPermissionsManager/README.md

 * A Web App UI that can either be served by the Web API or independently
 * A Web API that serves data to the UI and DDS Applications
-* A Secret Store for storing key and other things related to DDS Security
+* A Secret Store for storing keys and other things related to DDS Security
 * A Database for persistent storage
 * An Auth Provider for authenticating users